aybehrouz/argennon/md/avm.md

 A smart contract oracle is a full AVM emulator that keeps a full local copy of AVM memory and can emulate AVM execution without accessing a ZK-EDB.
-Smart contract oracles can be used for reporting useful information about `avmCall` transactions such as accessed AVM heap pages or code area blocks, exact amount of execution cost, and soon.
+Smart contract oracles can be used for reporting useful information about `avmCall` transactions such as accessed AVM heap or code area locations, exact amount of execution cost, and so on.